How to Access the Windows 11 Notification Center

 Navigate to: 🗝️HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Explorer

-Create a new DWORD value named DisableNotificationCenter and set the value to 1.
-You can also use the Group Policy Editor (gpedit.msc) by navigating to User Configuration > Administrative Templates > Start Menu and Taskbar to manage these settings.
+Create a new DWORD value named DisableNotificationCenter, setting its value to 1.
+Alternatively, you can use the Group Policy Editor (gpedit.msc) by going to User Configuration > Administrative Templates > Start Menu and Taskbar.

 Summary